wagtail/wagtail/docs/extending/customising_group_views.rst

         verbose_name_plural = "AD groups"

 However, there is no role field on the Wagtail group 'edit' or 'create' view.
-To add it, inherit from ``wagtail.users.forms.GroupForm`` and add a new field:
+To add it, inherit from ``wagtail.admin.forms.users.GroupForm`` and add a new field:

 .. code-block:: python

   from django import forms

-  from wagtail.users.forms import GroupForm as WagtailGroupForm
+  from wagtail.admin.forms.users import GroupForm as WagtailGroupForm

   from .models import ADGroup